Water supply and sanitation in Yemen: World Bank

-An Urban Water Supply and Sanitation Program Project supported by a US$150 million World Bank credit, approved in August 2002, aims at efficient and sustainable water and sanitation services in major urban areas.
-Their project has three components.
-The first rehabilitates and expands the water supply and sanitation infrastructure.
-The second component supports institutional restructuring and improving managerial capacities of local corporations; and to put in place an appropriate structure for a regulatory body for the urban water and sanitation sector in Yemen.
-A Rural Water Supply and Sanitation Project—with US$20 million approved in December 2000 and additional financing of US$20 million approved in January 2008—aims to expand sustainable rural water supply and sanitation service coverage to mostly poor rural dwellers in ten governorates.
-Until 2007, 140 water sub-projects serving a population of 320,000 were completed.
+In 2002, it approved the US$150 million Urban Water Supply and Sanitation Program, to fix broken infrastructure, strengthen the administrative capacity of Local Corporations (LCs), and establish a regulatory framework for the urban water and sanitation sector in Yemen.
+In rural areas, the Water Supply and Sanitation Project—with US$20 million approved in December 2000 with additional financing of US$20 million approved in January 2008—expanded sustainable rural water supply and sanitation service coverage to mostly poor rural dwellers in ten governorates.
+Until 2007, 140 water sub-projects serving more than 320,000 people were completed.
 In addition, three consecutive Social fund for Development Projects financed partly by the World Bank allocated an estimated 15% for rural water supply and sanitation.

+Since the beginning of the civil war in 2015, the World Bank started supporting emergency grant financing, managed by international and local partners, including UNICEF, UNOPS, and the Social Fund for Development (SFD).
+Importand crisis-era initiatives, like the Yemen Emergency Health and Nutrition Project (EHNP) and the Emergency Urban Services Project, have focused on installing public pumping wells powered by solar energy, fixing damaged municipal sewage networks, providing operational support to urban utilities, and maintaining emergency WASH infrastructure.

+International Committee of the Red Cross (ICRC)

+Provides engineering support to Local Water Corporations (LCs), supplying water-treatment chemicals, heavy machinery for sewage maintenance, and direct repairs to damaged pipeline infrastructures.

 Arab Fund for Economic and Social Development (AFESD)

-The Arab Fund for Economic and Social Development (AFESD), a regional Arab funding institution, has financed several water and sanitation projects in Yemen.
-Examples are: the construction of the Sanaa' wastewater treatment plant (with a soft loan of around $30 million); the construction of wastewater networks in Sanaa' (first and second phase)(with two soft loans of around $100 million); the expansion of the Sanaa' wastewater treatment plant; the improvement of water and sanitation facilities in Aden (with a soft loan of around US$35 million); the construction of wastewater facilities in Seiyun and Tareem (with a soft loan of around US$50 million); and the Sanaa' Flood protection project (with a soft loan of around US$25 million).
-In November 2012, Arab Fund signed an agreement to finance the fourth phase of Sanaa' wastewater networks with a soft loan of about US$54 million.
-The construction will be completed before the end of 2017.
-In 2014, the Arab Fund signed an agreement to finance additional works in Sanaa' flood protection, with a soft loan of around US$35 million.
+Before the civil war, the Arab Fund for Economic and Social Development (AFESD), financed several large municipal water and sanitation projects in Yemen, by providing soft loans and grants.
+Examples are: the construction of the Sanaa' wastewater treatment plant ($30 million loan); the construction of wastewater networks in Sanaa' (first and second phase, with two loans of around $100 million); the expansion of the Sanaa' wastewater treatment plant; the upgrade of water and sanitation facilities in Aden (with a loan of around US$35 million); the construction of wastewater facilities in Seiyun and Tareem (with a loan of around US$50 million); and the Sanaa' Flood protection project (with a loan of around US$25 million).
+In November 2012, Arab Fund signed an agreement to finance the fourth phase of Sanaa' wastewater networks with a loan of about US$54 million.
+The construction were planned to be completed before the end of 2017.
+In 2014, the Arab Fund signed an agreement to finance additional works in Sanaa' flood protection, with a loan of around US$35 million.
 In addition, AFESD provided several grants for the water and sanitation sector in Yemen.
 Examples are preparing wastewater study for old Sanaa' city, construction of a septage disposal facility in Sanaa'.

+Because of civil war in 2015, the implementation of major AFESD-funded projects stopped due to the suspension of development loans, the ongoing military operations, and many institutional disruptions of public utilities.

+Islamic Development Bank

+Financed pre-war water infrastructure projects in cities and water resources management initiatives.